microsoft/BotBuilder-V3/.github/issue_template.md

 ## Example Code

-The code snippet or complete bot example (preferred) that demonstrates the issue.
+Your bot code that demonstrates the issue.

 ## Steps to Reproduce
 1.